karuturiruchitha/Data-analytics-from-Accenture-project-1/README.md

 ----- 2nd step is to merge the 3 datasets----------
 After cleaning using power query in Excel we need to merge the 3 datasets into one file.
 I have shared the merged dataset as the **Final Result**.

+-----3rd step is to find the top 5 categories--------- By using merged data find the top 5 categories by using **sumif** formulas.

+----- 4th step to complete this project is to prepare the template by they mentioned template design only.
+I have uploaded the PPT